Name

 alarms.
 Expiry of an alarm will cause a given interrupt vector to

-be raised (as defined bt the
+be raised (as defined by the

-key).
+CYG_WALLCLOCK_INFO_GET_ALARM_INTVEC key).
 It is

 the responsibility of the application to attach an ISR and DSR to